ntudsp/araus-dataset-baseline-models/README.md

 # Version history

+- 1.1.0 : Updated `replication_code.ipynb` and `araus_utils.py` to reflect additional plots and results mentioned in the reply letter to our submission to _IEEE Transactions on Affective Computing_, and added a new notebook `extra_code.ipynb` containing extra code and discussions that were outside of the scope of the manuscript.
 - 1.0.0 : Updated `replication_code.ipynb`, `araus_tf.py`, and `araus_utils.py` to be compatible with changes to the ARAUS dataset format (Version 2.0 according to https://doi.org/10.21979/N9/9OTEVX).
 The `participant` field in `./data/responses.csv`, `./data/responses_rejected.csv`, `./data/participants.csv`, `./data/participants_rejected.csv`, and `./data/participants_rejected_reasons.csv` has been updated to `ARAUS_#####`, where `#####` is the string in the `participant` field of the previous version (Version 1.2 according to https://doi.org/10.21979/N9/9OTEVX).
 In addition, two new fields `Leq_L_r` and `Leq_R_r` have been added to `./data/responses.csv` and `./data/responses_rejected.csv` corresponding to the exponentially averaged sound pressure level (in decibels) over time (with no weighting filter applied), computed with fast averaging (i.e. with time constant of 125 milliseconds) and measured according to the method described in http://dx.doi.org/10.1016/j.mex.2021.101288.
 - 0.0.2 : Added details of FFT for `M#####_#` documentation.
 - 0.0.1 : Fixed some typos in readme.